Ekrus/lumber-mill-db/README.md

 # lumber-mill-db
-Database application for a lumber mill
+Database application for a lumber mill.